boitymokoka/DAY-1/README.md

 Learning somethig new today.
 I'll make it work

-Believe in yoursekf more so often than you do.
+Believe in yourself more so often than you do.